parnic/node-screenlogic/README.md

 ## SLGetScheduleData

-Retrieves a list of schedule events of the specified type, either 0 for regular events or 1 for one-time events
+Passed as an argument to the emitted `getScheduleData` event.
+Retrieves a list of schedule events of the specified type, either 0 for regular events or 1 for one-time events.

 ### Properties

-* `scheduleType` - 0 - indicates regular scheduled events, 1 - indicates a run-once event
+* `scheduleType` - 0 indicates regular scheduled events, 1 indicates a run-once event

 ## SLSetScheduleEventById

-Configures an event with properties as described below
+Passed as an argument to the emitted `setScheduleEventById` event.
+Configures an event with properties as described below.

 ### Properties

 * `scheduleId` - id of a schedule previously created, see [`SLAddNewScheduleEvent`](#sladdnewscheduleevent)
-* `circuitId` - id of the circuit to which this event applies to
+* `circuitId` - id of the circuit to which this event applies
 * `startTime` - the start time of the event, specified as minutes since midnight
 	* example: 6:00am would be 360
 	* example: 6:15am would be 375
-* `stopTime` - the stop time of the event, specified as minutes since midnight, format is the same as startTime
+* `stopTime` - the stop time of the event, specified as minutes since midnight
 * `dayMask`
 	* 7-bit mask that determines which days the schedule is active for, MSB is always 0, valid numbers 1-127
 * `flags`
 	* bit 0 is the schedule type, if 0 then regular event, if 1 its a run-once
 	* bit 1 indicates whether heat setPoint should be changed
-	* only valid values i've seen are 0,1,2,3
 * `heatCmd` - integer indicating the desired heater mode.
 Valid values are: 0: "Off", 1: "Solar", 2 : "Solar Preferred", 3 : "Heat Pump", 4: "Don't Change"
 * `heatSetPoint` - the temperature set point if heat is to be changed (ignored if bit 1 of flags is 0)

 ## SLSetCircuitRuntimeById

-Configures default run-time of a circuit, usually referred to as the 'egg timer', this also applies to 'run-once' programs as this will set the length of the program
+Passed as an argument to the emitted `setCircuitRuntimebyId` event.
+The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.
+Configures default run-time of a circuit, usually referred to as the 'egg timer'.
+This also applies to 'run-once' programs as this will set the length of the program.

 ### Properties

 * `circuitId` - id of the circuit to which this event applies to
-* `runTime` - integer specifying the minutes of runTime
+* `runTime` - integer specifying the run time in minutes

 ## SLGetPumpStatus

-Gets information about indicated pump
+Passed as an argument to the emitted `getPumpStatus` event.
+Gets information about the specified pump.

 ### Properties